Nuclear Blaze Accessibility Report

 The text throughout is large and clear, and it is shown with a speech bubble effect who is speaking.
 The game is very colourful and bright, but your player character can sometimes appear quite small, and it is easy to lose oneself in the background.
 Fire and other hazards can also be difficult to spot on occasion.

-We've documented 4 accessibility features for Difficulty in Nuclear Blaze which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Nuclear Blaze which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.